martinibiscotti/summitcables/index.md

 Hi, welcome to the Summit Catalog v2!

-You will find everything of importance here, including some extras, like information about future Group Buys.
 I am based out of Oregon in the United States, and all of my Cable Drops will be in the Pacific time zone.
+You will find all you need to know about Summitcables here, such as information about our available options as well as information about future Group Buys.
-I highly suggest joining the Discord, as it’s the best way to interact with the community and learn more.
+I highly suggest joining the Discord, as you can ask any other questions you might have and interact with our community.

 Thanks!
 -Chris

 # Contact Us